 - PFSAs, after considering all applicable threats and identifying all applicable countermeasures, still need to identify any residual weaknesses which must feature in the plan; - PFSAs are to include within their scope radio and telecommunication systems, including computer systems and networks; - PFSAs need to be reviewed at least every 5 years and whenever there are changes in the port facility; - Member State Designated Authorities can delegate the development of PFSAs.
-However, the approval cannot be delegated; - The PFSO should not be involved in the administrative steps required for the approval or review of PFSAs, and should only be involved in the development of the PFSA to provide information where required; - A PFSA must set out conclusions.
-These should be communicated to the PFSO, and RSO where applicable, to help prepare any required modifications of the PFSP; - It is to be ensured that both countermeasures and any actions intended to mitigate vulnerabilities identified in the PFSA report are addressed in the related PFSP; - PFSAs take into consideration computer systems and networks (the cybersecurity dimension), taking into account the reliance on technology of interfaces between port facility and outside networks and between port and ship72; - Expert assistance is employed for conducting the PFSA, particularly for the assessment of cyber-risks73.
+However, the approval cannot be delegated; - A PFSA may cover more than one port facility if the operator, location, operation, equipment, and design of these port facilities are similar114.
+Nevertheless, in these cases the possibility of merging the port facilities into one could be considered. - The PFSO should not be involved in the administrative steps required for the approval or review of PFSAs, and should only be involved in the development of the PFSA to provide information where required; - A PFSA must set out conclusions.
+These should be communicated to the PFSO, and RSO where applicable, to help prepare any required modifications of the PFSP; - It is to be ensured that both countermeasures and any actions intended to mitigate vulnerabilities identified in the PFSA report are addressed in the related PFSP; - PFSAs take into consideration computer systems and networks (the cybersecurity dimension), taking into account the reliance on technology of interfaces between port facility and outside networks and between port and ship115; - Expert assistance is employed for conducting the PFSA, particularly for the assessment of cyber-risks116.

-- The PFSA includes a precise map providing a graphic description of the geographical scope of the assessment. - The PFSA is kept as simple and clear as possible, in order to minimise the administrative burden associated to its conduction and approval; - The PFSA is conducted taking into account input from the Administration and relevant stakeholders involved; - The PFSA includes an on-site visit; - Authorities commit to issuing PFSA approvals within a reasonable timeframe.
-A time frame of not more than 3 months for the authorities to answer a request for approval of a PFSA (whatever the answer) shall be considered as reasonable.
+- The PFSA includes a precise map providing a graphic description of the geographical scope of the assessment. - The PFSA is kept as simple and clear as possible, in order to minimise the administrative burden associated to its conduction and approval; - The PFSA is conducted taking into account input from the Administration and relevant stakeholders involved; - The PFSA includes an on-site visit; - Whenever two or more port facilities have similar operator, location, operation, equipment, and design, they are deemed as a unique port facility.
+A "similar location" may here be understood as the two port facilities being in direct vicinity of each other.